chthong/gettingandcleaningdata/CodeBook.md

 6. Name subject column as 'subject'.

 7. Creates a second, independent tidy data set with the average of each measurement for each activity and each subject.
-The result is saved as tidy_data_with_averages.txt.
+The result is saved as result_with_averages.txt.